The Whitworth Ferguson Planetarium at Buffalo State is now open!

 With a 95% viewer approval rating, and an original surround-format musical score, Oasis In Space will delight viewers of all ages.

-This 24-minute program is preceded by the live, interactive program Buffalo's Winter Sky where visitors learn about the celestial objects visible from Western New York at this time of year.
+This 24-minute program is preceded by the live, interactive program Buffalo's Spring Sky where visitors learn about the celestial objects visible from Western New York at this time of year.

-The total run time for Oasis in Space and Buffalo's Winter Sky is approximately 45-50 minutes
+The total run time for Oasis in Space and Buffalo's Spring Sky is approximately 45-50 minutes

 General admission: $6